binchoi/habit-racer/docs/progress-doc.md

 for me when dealing with a programming problems.
 Writing the situation down questions your assumptions and allows you to be more free/open-thinking as to the various ways the problem can be approached.
 One such scenario where I experienced this is with the the testing of Preauthorize
+* Don't be afraid to try out new technologies and skills (don't be overly protective of existing code).
+Do not fear.